1) What are your qualifications and experience in treating headaches and migraines?

 4 ) Do I need to be referred by my doctor/general practitioner?

 Although many patients are referred by their doctors it is not essential.
 However, if you are intending to claim from medical insurance a GP referral may be required.

 5 ) Can I claim my fees back from my medical insurance?

 I am registered with most medical insurance companies however you may need a GP referral.
 There may also be a limit on the amount you can claim.
 Please check your policy.

-All fees are payable at time of consultation and receipts will be provided.
+Unless your company is on our list (please call 0208 788 7895 to check), all fees are payable at time of consultation and receipts will be provided.

 6 ) Will I need to have any tests/x-rays/scans?